coastalwhite/intro-power-analysis/src/rsa.md

 deeper into cache-based [Power analysis] attacks, why they work exactly and how to perform them on the [ChipWhisperer].
 This chapter is going to skip over a few of the specifics to create a better overview of our method and goals.

+## What is Simple Power Analysis

+[Simple Power Analysis] (also known as SPA) is a way of leaking information from power measurements of a microprocessor.
+One can imagine that a microprocessor in idle will use less power than a microprocessor running instructions at maximum speed.
+Similarly, some processor instructions use more power than others or use power at different intervals.
+If we take a series of power measurements of a microprocessor performing an algorithm, we use therefore possible say something about the instructions that processors performed.
+The technique of looking at such power measurements and leaking information from them is called [Simple Power Analysis].

+We are going to exploit this technique with an encryption algorithm called [RSA].
+In some software implementations of [RSA], we can leak secret information just by looking at power measurements of the microprocessor.

 ## What is RSA?